redis-developer/rediner/docs/application.md

    python view.py key ...
    ```

-   You can connect to a Redis database with the following parameters:
+   The application defaults to a local database.
+You can connect to a
+   Redis database with the following parameters:

     * --host ip